realmagicgreen/magicgreen-jekyll/_posts/2018-06-26-indonesian-reclaimed-wood.md

 Some companies even go a step further and donate 10% of proceeds go to no-profits.
 For example [boat wood furniture Bali](http://boatwoodfurniturebali.com/) supprt Ypac Jimbaran, a local organization helping the physically handicapped children of bali.

+If you life far away and want to make something using reclaimed wood here is a [tutorial that guide you to build a reclaimed wood armchair](http://www.instructables.com/id/Reclaimed-Wood-Patio-Armchair/).

 **_Know more:_**

 [Recycle teak](http://www.recycleteak.com/)